-6. Someone has made a request for their data, but a response may harm them in some way or create a danger for someone else.
+8. Someone has made a request for their data, but providing a response may harm them or create a danger for someone else.
 What can we do?

-However, the right of access ( Article 15 of the GDPR) is not absolute, and you might have a genuine reason for refusing to provide the information.
+However, the right of access ( Article 15 of the GDPR) is not absolute, and you might have a genuine reason for wishing to refuse to provide the information.
 In some situations, confirming that you process their data or giving the data to the person could be harmful to them or another person.

 An abusive partner requests their personal data that a domestic abuse helpline collected when providing help to the abused victim.
 The very act of confirming that such data exists could expose the victim to further harm.

 Sharing a counsellor’s notes with a patient who requests them under the right of access.
-In certain situations, this could put them at risk of self-harm if they are in a vulnerable state.
+In certain situations, this could put them in risk of the danger of self-harm if they are in a vulnerable state.

 The next step is to decide whether you are obliged to comply with the request.